 A very simple concept for lazy loading is: Don’t load something until you really need it.

-Lazy loading is a technique that allows a developer to define which segments of a system should not be loaded by default into storage when a program is initiated.
-Generally the initial program and all its dependent component are loaded at the same time.
+Lazy loading is a method that enables a developer to define particular segments of a system that should not be loaded into storage by default when a program is started.
+Generally, the initial program and all its dependent component are loaded at the same time.
 However, in lazy loading, dependents are only loaded when they are individually requested.
-Adding lazy loading in the website increases the loading speed, save bandwidth, and provides an uninterrupted browsing session.
+The inclusion of lazy loading in the website enhances the loading speed, provides an uninterrupted browsing session, and saves bandwidth.
 Lazy loading in AngularJS is implemented with very few efforts & boosts user experience to a great level.
 There are four different approaches to execute lazy loading on your website.

 Lazy loading strikes a balance between enhancing content movement and streamlining the end client’s experience.